 Cath Watson, Academy Administrator, will gather some general information about your situation and needs and you can ask questions you have about the Deaf Academy.
 This is usually by telephone, but can be by email, Facetime, Skype or even a visit from one of our key staff.

-If it looks like we could be the right place for you, the next step is to arrange a bespoke visit (either at your home or here at Exeter Deaf Academy depending on what works best for your family) or a visit to an Open Day.
+The next step is to arrange a visit (either at your home or here at Exeter Deaf Academy depending on what works best for your family).
 We will discuss with you the provision at the Deaf Academy and answer any questions you may have.
 From this we will gain a good understanding of your needs and if we feel that the Deaf Academy may be able to meet those needs, then you will progress to the next step of completing an application form and a pre-assessment form and come for an assessment visit.

-The assessment visit is a one to two day visit to our campus in Exeter for you and your child.
-The assessment visit consists of visiting classes and meeting with our unique on-site therapy team for assessment.
+The assessment is a one to two day visit to our campus in Exeter for you and your child.
+The assessment consists of visiting classes and meeting our on-site therapy team.
 This is a personally tailored assessment process and for those who intend to be resident at the Deaf Academy would include an overnight stay in our residential care accommodation.
 A report is generated after the assessment visit.

 We endeavour to support as many students as possible but also want to ensure that we offer the best service possible so that every student has a positive and enriching experience with us.
 This means that whilst we will put in place what we can to enable every student who reaches the assessment stage to come here, we also know our limits and will not offer a place if we cannot provide an excellent service for your child as an individual.